Kheechieng/Talent-Recruitment/README.md

 - Experience in developing e-commerce or payment applications
 - Knowledge of web push notifications, such as FCM and APN.

+# Contact Us
-## Sounds like a perfect job for you?
+### Sounds like a perfect job for you?
 Drop us a line and send your CV to hr-sa@razer.com.